Preethi-srinath/Preethi-srinath/README.md

 -->

 # 💫 About Me:
-I'm a student at Dayananda Sagar University, currently in my 4th year, pursuing a degree in Computer Science and Engineering. i have knowledge in Java, HTML, CSS, JavaScript, and Amazon Web Services,
+I'm a student at Dayananda Sagar University, software Engineer!!

 ## 🌐 Socials: